-- Complete an Accessibility Intake Form on MySCNM to initiate a request and identify needed accommodations. - Submit supporting documentation, including a clear diagnosis from a licensed physician identifying the diagnosis of the specific disability and the related required accommodations.
-The Accessibility Office must receive documentation before accommodations can be made in full but can discuss partial or temporary accommodations while documentation is obtained, depending on circumstance. - Meet with the Accessibility Services Administrator to identify an ADA Accommodation plan.
-If necessary, the Accessibility Services Administrator will meet with various departments to identify methods of accommodations. - Sign off on final approved ADA Accommodation plan.
+- Complete an Accessibility Intake Form on MySonoran to initiate a request and identify needed accommodations. - Submit supporting documentation, including a clear diagnosis from a licensed physician identifying the diagnosis of the specific disability and the related required accommodations.
+The Accessibility Office must receive documentation before accommodations can be made in full but can discuss partial or temporary accommodations while documentation is obtained, depending on circumstance. - Meet with the Accessibility Office to identify an ADA Accommodation plan.
+If necessary, the Dean of Students will meet with various departments to identify methods of accommodations. - Sign off on final approved ADA Accommodation plan.

-Once a student has signed off on their final approved ADA Accommodations plan the Accessibility Office notifies all faculty each quarter of student's approved ADA Accommodation plan.
+Once a student has signed off on their final approved ADA Accommodations plan respective faculty are notified each quarter of student's approved ADA Accommodation plan.
 Students are encouraged to speak with their faculty about their accommodations.
 Students are required to independently review their ADA Accommodation plan each quarter to ensure it continues to meet their needs.
-If an adjustment to the student's ADA Accommodation plan is deemed necessary by the student, the student should immediately notify the Accessibility Services Administrator.
+If an adjustment to the student's ADA Accommodation plan is deemed necessary by the student, the student should immediately notify the Accessibility Office before the start of a new term.

-Students on ADA Accommodation plans should utilize the Accessibility Office resources found on MySCNM containing important information about program requirements.
+Students on ADA Accommodation plans should utilize the Accessibility Office resources found on MySonoran containing important information about program requirements.
 ND Students with accommodations should work with the Accessibility Office at least two terms prior to critical milestone examinations in the event they must request a change to their approved ADA Accommodation plan.

-ND Students who are pregnant or become pregnant are to inform the Accessibility Office immediately since taking any courses that may expose them to chemicals may be harmful.
-Accommodations may be made, and an alternative laboratory experience may be provided.
-If a student, after following SCNM procedures, believes SCNM is not fulfilling its responsibilities under the ADA or other acts, the student should immediately bring their concern to the Accessibility Services Administrator for further advice and assistance.
-If the matter remains unresolved, the student may file an appeal with the Vice President of Inclusive Excellence and Belonging (SCNM's compliance officer for the ADA and Rehabilitation Act).
+ND Students who are pregnant or become pregnant though not a disability, are encouraged to inform the Dean of Students to discuss temporary accommodations that may be necessary during pregnancy.
+If a student, after following Sonoran University procedures, believes Sonoran University is not fulfilling its responsibilities under the ADA or other acts, the student should immediately bring their concern to the Accessibility Office for further advice and assistance.
+If the matter remains unresolved, the student may file a grievance with the Vice President of Student Affairs (Sonoran University's compliance officer for the ADA and Rehabilitation Act).